 The National Broadband Policy has been considered by the Government to be an important whole-of-government initiative.
 It is being coordinated by NICTA in conjunction with the Department of Communication and IT but it is the responsibility of all Departments and agencies to contribute to the Policy and to ensure that the economic sectors and social segments that they especially serve enjoy the maximum benefit possible from broadband.
 In short this is not a matter that can be left to agencies and organisations in one Ministerial portfolio.
 Coordination arrangements will be established to oversee the Policy and Plan implementation.
 The National Broadband Committee will report to the Minister for Communication and IT.
-It is important that the Committee report to a high level in Government to show the importance that the Government attaches to broadband as a tool of national economic and social development, and as a clear signal of the Government's own on-going commitment.
+It is important that the Government attaches to broadband as a tool of national economic and social development, and as a clear signal of the Government's own on-going commitment.